 - β± Total Time: 15 minutes

-- π¦ Storage Notes: Store in an airtight container for up to 3 days.
-Stir before serving since the vegetables release moisture as they sit.
+- π¦ Storage Notes: Refrigerate up to 3 days.
+Stir before serving as the vegetables release moisture.

 Jump to: